 A first love necklace or bracelet seems really personal and endearing—and affordable!
 Even if there’s no reason behind why you bought something, these small tokens of affection will build on their own over time, even if they’re small investments at first glance!

-Another one and an important one of the 5 love languages in relationships is, spending quality time together.
+Another important love language in relationships is spending quality time together.
 People who speak quality time love to spend their time with those they care about.
 Give your loved ones a few uninterrupted hours of your undivided attention, and you’ll make them feel cherished.

-The best way to express quality time is by spending time just with your partner(s).
+The best way to express love and quality time is by spending time just with your partner(s).
 That can mean many things, but it should always be focused on both people equally.

 It could mean sharing an activity together or dedicating some alone time where only that person is present in your thoughts.